ucsb-cs48/s20/_lectures/lect00.md

 * At some point, you'll get a signal that we are reconvening in the main room.

+# A few more notes

+Below this line, these were not up during the noon session.

+* There is a new product for accessing CSIL: Remote Desktop
+  * Give it a try: <https://doc.engr.ucsb.edu/display/EPK/Remote+Access+to+Computer+Science+Computing+Labs>

 # Reconvening: Q & A

 This is an "ask me anything" session.